SMTorg/smt/doc/_src_docs/surrogate_models/gpr.rst

 Gausian process regression
 ==========================

-Here surrogate models related to Gaussian process regressioh with the following high-level feature:
+Here below the surrogate models related to Gaussian process regressioh:

 * `KRG` implements classic gaussian process regression.
 * `KPLS` and `KPLSK` are variants using PLS dimension reduction to address high-dimensional training data.
 * `GPX` is a re-implementation of `KRG` and `KPLS` using Rust for faster training/prediction operations.
-* `GEKPLS` leverage derivatives training data to improve the surrogate model quality.
+* `GEKPLS` leverages on derivatives training data to improve the surrogate model quality.
-* `SGP` implements sparse methods allowing to deal with large dataset as others implementations have a time complexity of :math:`O(n^3)` as well as a :math:`O(n^2)` memory cost where :math:`n` is the number of training points.
 * `MGP` takes into account the uncertainty of the hyperparameters defined as a density function.
+* `SGP` implements sparse methods allowing to deal with large training dataset as others implementations have a time complexity of :math:`O(n^3)` as well as a :math:`O(n^2)` memory cost in the number :math:`n` of training points.

 .. toctree::
    :maxdepth: 1